 - You’ll find a list of available fonts, including any third-party fonts you’ve downloaded.

 - Pick the font you prefer and hit it.
 You’ll see the new font when you begin to type, or you can pick an existing text and hit the ABC symbol to change its font.

-Third-party fonts give you tons of new options for mobile designing and editing.
-The font feature on iOS 13 clearly needs some improvements, but you can get used to using it with Apple’s free productivity apps and, with limited options, Apple Mail.
+Third-party fonts supply you with an array of innovative and novel possibilities for mobile creating and revising.
+The font feature on iOS 13 certainly needs some TLC; however, you can quickly become accustomed to it with Apple’s free productivity apps and the limited options that Apple Mail provides.

 - Does the Google Pixel Watch work with an iPhone?